 It is important to know your evacuation route ahead of time.
 If emergency officials announce an evacuation in your area, go immediately to safe shelter, which parish officials will announce at the time of an event.
-Before you leave your home, turn off all utilities at the main switch if time permits (and only if it is in a dry area).
-Every source of electricity before and after flooding.
+Before you leave your home, turn off electricity at the main panel if time permits (and only if it is in a dry area) and shut off gas and water at the main valves.

 When evacuating, leave as early as possible before tropical storm force winds and storm surge cause road closures.
 Leaving early will also help you avoid possible traffic jams and road restrictions that will be in place after contraflow is implemented.
 Do you know your evacuation route?
 Click here to access the LA Evacuation Map and Southeast LA Contraflow Routes.
 If you area a Jefferson Transit (JeT) rider, check out the Jefferson Transit Hurricane Evacuation Map.
 If you are a citizen of incorporated Gretna and need assistance reaching an evacuation pickup location, you can register here for evacuation assistance.